liyoke/Gemini-CLI-2-API/README-EN.md

 ### ⚠️ Current Limitations

 *   The built-in command functions of the original Gemini CLI are not available.
 The same effect can be achieved by combining with other clients' MCP capabilities.
-*   Using Kiro API requires downloading the Kiro client and using authorized login to generate kiro-auth-token.json.
-[Download Kiro client](https://aibook.ren/archives/kiro-install).
 *   Multimodal capabilities (like image input) are still in the development plan (TODO).

 ---